develasquez/google-cloud-structured-logs/README.md

 ## Simple Example

-A simple implementatios can be like this, you need to call the librarie, create a log Object with the process or service name and set a new context.
+A simple implementation can be like this, you need to call the library, create a log Object with the process or service name and set a new context.
 After that you can log something passing this context and your logs will be beautiful.

 ```js